YazanSalhani/carcar/README.md

 #### Integration with Inventory microservice

-To integrate with the Inventory microservice, a poller was created that checks every 60 seconds for new Automobile objects, and then creates (or updates) a corresponding AutomobileVO object that can be used within the Servuces microservice.
+To integrate with the Inventory microservice, a poller was created that checks every 60 seconds for new Automobile objects, and then creates (or updates) a corresponding AutomobileVO object that can be used within the Services microservice.

 ## Sales microservice